sz3/steganosort/README.md

 The ordering of an "unordered" list is an information channel.

-This library demonstrates how to embed data in the sort order of a python list or (>=3.6) dictionary.
+This library demonstrates how to embed data in the sort order of python (>=3.6) lists, dictionaries, and JSON.

 Based on https://github.com/CalderWhite/gif-msg.